golukr42220/Object-Oriented-Programming/Polymorphism/Virtual Function.md

 **Working of virtual functions (concept of VTABLE and VPTR)**

-As discussed [here]([url](https://www.geeksforgeeks.org/virtual-functions-and-runtime-polymorphism-in-cpp/)), if a class contains a virtual function then compiler itself does two things.
+As  [discussed](https://www.geeksforgeeks.org/virtual-functions-and-runtime-polymorphism-in-cpp/), if a class contains a virtual function then compiler itself does two things.

 **1.** If object of that class is created then a virtual pointer (VPTR) is inserted as a data member of the class to point to VTABLE of that class.
 For each new object created, a new virtual pointer is inserted as a data member of that class.

 **2.** Irrespective of object is created or not, class contains as a member a static array of function pointers called VTABLE.
 Cells of this table store the address of each virtual function contained in that class.
 Consider the example below: